As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 Swirl some oil (try using Toasted Sesame oil for an even more flavorful dish) into a hot pan and toss in your onions, sautéing over medium-high heat until soft and nicely caramelized.

-Add in your chopped garlic at the tail end of your caramelizing.
+Chop the garlic and toss in at the tail end of onion caramelizing.

 While your onions and garlic are sautéing, gather your sauce ingredients.